hclimente/hclimente.github.io/_posts/2023-04-03-mendelian-randomization.md

 ## Dataset

-We can carry on MR on a different **number of datasets**.
+We can conduct MR with varying **numbers of datasets**.
 In _one-sample MR_, the instrument, exposure and outcome are measured on the same subjects.
 This is the case of the [two-stage least squares](#enter-mendelian-randomization) algorithm.
 In _two-sample MR_, the instrument-exposure relationship is measured on a set of samples, and the exposure-outcome on another one.
 One example is the Wald ratio estimate, which is the following statistic:

 $$
 W = \frac {\beta_{ZY}} {\beta_{ZX}}
 $$

 Typically, this is is linked to the **granularity** of the data.
 One-sample MR is the ideal setting, since all the statistics are derived from the same dataset .
 This modality is easier when we have access to individual-level data.
 However, few datasets are rich enough to allow us to quantify effect sizes from the exposure and the outcome.
-And we have available a plethora of summary statistics in public repositories.
+A plethora of summary statistics are available in public repositories.
 For instance, we could measure the effect size of the instrument on gene expression on [GTEx](https://www.gtexportal.org), and on the outcome on a [publicly available GWAS](https://www.ebi.ac.uk/gwas/); this is called _two-sample MR_.
 As an attention note, all summary statistics need to come from ancestry-matched samples to preserve the [independence](#independence) assumptions.

 ## Instrument

 The **choice of instrument** is a critical consideration.
 Instruments can range from a single SNP to multiple SNPs.
 A single SNP offers simplicity but is likely to have weak association with the exposure.
 While multiple SNPs can be a stronger instrument, they introduce challenges related to linkage disequilibrium and the need for conditional independence.
 In such case, prior feature selection or dimensionality reduction techniques may be necessary to address these issues and ensure numerical stability.
 In the extreme case we could use a polygenic score (PGS), a weighted sum of multiple SNPs derived from a GWAS of the exposure, to capture a larger proportion of the variance in the exposure.
-However careful consideration must be given to potential biases in the GWAS weights and the lingering effects of linkage disequilibrium.
+Beware, though, of the potential biases lurking in the GWAS weights and the lingering effects of linkage disequilibrium.

 The **location of the SNPs** can be relevant when examining molecular traits like gene expression.
 In _cis-MR_ we use SNPs located in the coding region of the target gene, or very nearby.
-These SNPs are very likely to affect the expression of the gene directly, boosting our confidence that the exclusion restriction criteria is met.
+This proximity dramatically boosts our confidence that the exclusion restriction assumption holds, as these SNPs are highly likely to affect gene expression directly.
 Alternatively, in _trans-MR_ SNPs can be located very far from the exposure gene, and hence [horizontal pleiotropy](#exclusion-restriction) can become an issue.

 ## Exposure

-While I have focused on the case in which we deal with a single exposure (_univariable MR_), there are cases in with we use **multiple exposures** (_Multivariable MR_ or MVMR).
+While I have focused on the case in which we deal with a single exposure (_univariable MR_), there are cases in which we use **multiple exposures** (_Multivariable MR_ or MVMR).

 There are multiple **types of exposures**.
 Some can be relatively simple phenotypes close to the genetics, like gene expression.
 Others can be complex, like the body mass index.
 There are also a lot of intermediate cases, like a protein's activity, or a biomarker that's affected by such activity via _vertical pleiotropy_.